codeclassroom/CodeRunner/docs/index.md

 # CodeRunner 🏃

-> A judge 👨🏽‍⚖️ for your programs, run and test your programs through Python
+> A judge 👨🏽‍⚖️ for your programs, run and test your programs using Python

 ![PyPI](https://img.shields.io/pypi/v/coderunner?color=blue)